qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 `q_misc_util` contains the dimension API and remote procedure call utility. `imm_ptl_core` contains the portal functionality.

+The mod `imm_ptl_core` is incompatible with some mods, but `q_misc_util` is compatible with most mods and you can safely include `q_mist_util` if you only want to use the dimension API and remote procedure call API.

 ### The Miscellaneous Utility API (`q_misc_util`)

 #### Dimension API